Write speed-readable grant applications

 Makes it easy for reviewers to give you a good score

 The book contains a section on making it easy for evaluators to score you.
-That section alone is worth buying the book for – application templates are poorly designed, so it's usually hard for evaluators to find the keywords they need to score you.
+That section alone is worth buying the book – application templates are poorly designed, so it's usually hard for evaluators to find the keywords they need to score you.
 The book explains exactly which keywords to include, and where, to help evaluators score you well.

 Makes it easier to write collaborative applications